kitschpatrol/yanki/readme.md

 <!-- /short-description -->

-> [!IMPORTANT]
+> \[!IMPORTANT]
-> Yanki MD is feature-complete but will remain zero-versioned until it's been thoroughly tested.
+> Yanki is feature-complete but will remain zero-versioned until it's been thoroughly tested.
 Please exercise caution and make backups of your Anki notes until the 1.0.0 release.

 ## Overview